-Facebook’s plan to unite AR, VR, and News Feed with 3D posts
+Facebook’s plan to unite AR, VR and News Feed with 3D posts

 Marketers and advertisers would surely love to let users try on an augmented reality purse rather than looking at it in a photo, and some brands like Sony are already paving the way for augmented reality commerce.
 Wayfair now lets you inspect a 3D version of its furniture in a home setting before buying.

-Facebook has been aggressive about adopting new content formats like 360 photos, Live videos, and GIFs in an effort to remain appealing to teens despite being over 14 years old itself.
-“In the future, we envision a seamless digital world where people can share immersive experiences and objects like these across VR, AR and Facebook News Feed” Facebook product manager Aykud Gönen writes.
+Facebook has been aggressive about adopting new content formats like 360 photos, Live videos and GIFs in an effort to remain appealing to teens despite being over 14 years old itself.
+“In the future, we envision a seamless digital world where people can share immersive experiences and objects like these across VR, AR and Facebook News Feed,” Facebook product manager Aykud Gönen writes.

 There’s no way Facebook can build enough 3D objects on its own to populate the physical world with augmented reality.
 It needs the help of third-party developers and the crowd.
 Quigley tells me “we’re not going to be giving you 3D editing tools” to build your own objects inside of Facebook.
-But if it can make it easier for outside creators to import them, it could provide a much more wondrous and immersive experience whether you’re on a phone, headset, or some future AR glasses.
+But if it can make it easier for outside creators to import them, it could provide a much more wondrous and immersive experience whether you’re on a phone, headset or some future AR glasses.

 0